Las Vegas Termination of Parental Rights Lawyers

 The Supreme Court of Nevada has consistently recognized that severing the parent-child relationship is an extreme measure and an exercise of awesome power.
 The sacredness of parental rights requires a high standard of proof before a child can be judicially taken away.
-If the Clark County Department of Family Services (DFS) starts the process to terminate your parental rights, then act quickly to obtain a qualified and experienced family law attorney.
+If the Clark County Department of Family Services (DFS) starts the process to terminate your parental rights, then act quickly to obtain a qualified and experienced Las Vegas termination of parental rights lawyers

 The attorneys at Mills & Anderson are experienced in represent parents in dependency proceedings for the termination of parental rights in Las Vegas and Clark County, Nevada.
 Act quickly to protect your rights and the rights of your child.
 We also represent the non-offending parent, relatives, guardians or other relatives in these difficult and complicated cases.

-The family law attorneys at Mills & Anderson understand that each case and each family is unique.
+The Las Vegas termination of parental rights attorneys at Mills & Anderson understand that each case and each family is unique.
 After DFS contends that parental fault existed based on abandonment, neglect, unfitness, failure of parental adjustment, or that the parent posed risk of harm to the child or children, we work hard to show that court that our proposed resolution is in the best interest of the child.
 Call (702) 386-0030 today to discuss the facts of your unique case.

 Dependency Proceedings under Nevada Law